 Step 1: Determine the mean

-Step 2: Find the score of the deviation from the mean
+Step 2: Deviation from the mean

 To determine the deviations from the mean, subtract the mean from each score.

-Step 3: Square each deviation from the mean
+Step 3: Square each deviation

 Add up each deviation from the mean that produces a positive number.

-Step 4: Sum up squares
+Step 4: Sum up the squares

 The squared deviations are totaled and called the sum of squares.

-Step 5: Divide the sum of squares by n – 1 or N
+Step 5: Divide the sum of squares by

 Printing Your Thesis With BachelorPrint